Blog

 Criteria Dedicated Servers (or VMs) Serverless Functions

-Live debugging & SSH Full access; attach profilers, trace syscalls Not supported; rely on delayed logs
+Live debugging & SSH Full access; attach profilers, inspect syscalls Usually no SSH; depend on logs, traces, and provider tooling

-Serverless excels at elastic front-end API scaling, but its abstraction hides the OS, complicates heap inspection, and enforces strict runtime ceilings.
+Serverless excels at elastic front-end API scaling, but its abstraction hides the OS, complicates heap inspection, and enforces provider-specific runtime ceilings.
 The pragmatic pattern is therefore hybrid:

 • Run stateless request handlers as serverless for cost elasticity.